bitcoin/bips/bip-0039/bip-0039-wordlists.md

 The Emoji wordlist is a deterministic mapping of the 2048 English BIP-39 words into 2048 unique pairs of emoji.
 It enables mnemonic phrases to be displayed visually while remaining fully compatible with existing BIP-39 semantics (entropy, checksum, seed).

-Words chosen using the following rules:
+Emojis chosen using the following rules:

 1. Direct Match if a word has a clear, universal emoji.
 2. Months and holidays use seasonal/holiday symbols.